Nanotechnology has evolved quickly over the past 40 years, in 1989 IBMs Don Eigler took 22 hours to arrange the letters ‘IBM’ with atoms.

-Technology: A biopriting manufacturer looking to print skin, muscle and bone in the future.
+Technology: A bioprinting manufacturer looking to print skin, muscle, and bone in the future.
 They were the first to bring bioprinting to the market at an affordable price.

 Companies aren’t at the level of printing out human brains and hearts just yet, but scientists have worked tirelessly to create groundbreaking 3D bioprinting techniques all with the help of nanotechnology startups.
 The science behind it is called tissue engineering and there are slight links to nanotech.

 It’s an incredibly relevant technology that could help save countless lives, as 20 people die per day waiting for an organ donor.
 With this powerful tool, scientists could begin to understand human organs and tissue unlike ever before.
 At this rate, scientists will be well on the way to hitting the 2045 deadline.